lsst/pipe_base/doc/lsst.pipe.base/recording-provenance.rst

 .. note::

   Earlier versions of the `aggregator` would run catastrophically slowly when ``LSST_RESOURCES_EXECUTOR=process``, as this made each scanner process spawn multiple subprocesses constantly.
   In recent versions all parallelism environment variables are ignored by the aggregator so this should not occur.

 Ingesting Outputs Early
 -----------------------

-The `aggregator` may be run with `~aggregate.AggregatorConfig.incomplete` set to `True` (``--incomplete`` on the command line) to allow it to be safely run before the graph has finished executing.
+The `aggregator` may be run with `~aggregator.AggregatorConfig.incomplete` set to `True` (``--incomplete`` on the command line) to allow it to be safely run before the graph has finished executing.
 Note that while ingestion always picks up where it left off, scanning always has to start at the beginning, and provenance graph writing is disabled when running in ``incomplete`` mode, so while this allows output datasets be be available via the `~lsst.daf.butler.Butler` sooner, it does not generally make the final complete `aggregator` call substantially faster.

 Promising Graph Ingestion